Final report for ENE21-169

 October 31, 2024

-We have approached marketing and recruitment primarily by using our project list (Building Equitable Tenure Master Workshop Attendee List) of 320+ Farm Service Providers for outreach.
+We approached marketing and recruitment primarily by using our project list (Building Equitable Tenure Master Workshop Attendee List) of 400+ Farm Service Providers for outreach.
+We expanded our list with help from other groups in the region.

-200 Service Providers will participate in Equitable Farmland Access Trainings in 2021, 2022, 2023, and 2024 and will experience a change in understanding and knowledge of concepts, process and steps involved in creating community-based, equitable land tenure strategies to support beginning and BIPOC farmers.
+200 Service Providers will participate in Equitable Farmland Access Trainings in 2021, 2022, 2023, and 2024 and will experience a change in understanding and knowledge of concepts, process and steps involved in creating community-based, equitable land tenure strategies to support beginning farmers, limited-resource farmers, and farmers of color.

 200